AzadDevX/Database/Readme.md

 }
 ```

-# 6. How to insert a data
+# 6. How do we import data into a data table?
-After you have created your table, you will need to select your table, which is done using the ``Table`` method.
+After the data table configuration is complete, to start injecting data, select your desired data table using the ``Table`` method.

+The output of this method is another class with methods like ``Select`` and ``Insert`` and functions that you have defined in the library class.
+Currently, we use the ``Insert`` method to inject data.

 for example:
 ```php
 $Database = new Azad\Database\Connect("AzadSql");